• Skip to main content

 Average House Price: £130,000 - £150,000

 Suburbs in east Hull include Sutton On Hull, Sutton Ings, Stoneferry, Garden Village, Southcoates and Marfleet.
-The southern part of this area offers good access to the jobs in the port and the industrial areas along Hedon Road.
+The southern part of this area offers good access to jobs in the port and the industrial areas along Hedon Road.
 It’s a mid-lower priced property area offering good value for buy to let investors.

 Based on HU8 yields are a healthy 4.7%.